jnalencar/karaokeneves/README.md

 1. Web Interface: The user interacts with the web interface to add songs to the queue, view the current song, and skip songs.
 2. Music Queue: The `music_queue` service manages the song queue and handles requests to add, delete, and skip songs.
 3. Video Player: The `video_player` service plays the songs from the queue using a YouTube video player.
 It handles requests to play and skip videos.
+4. Entry Screen: The screen that the user see when the app is started, it has a QRCode to redirect the user to the web intercafe to interact with the system.

+When the user start the app, the first screen to open is the `entry_screen`, it is a QRCode to simplify the user to access the `web_interface` with a direct link to its IP and Port.

 When the user adds a song, the `web_interface` emits an add_song event, which is handled by the `music_queue` service.
 The song is added to the queue, and the `song_added` event is emitted back to the `web_interface`.